greblernoam1/Mooderator/README.md

 These are some spectrograms showing our work:

   a) Mel power spectrogram

   b) Beat-synchronous MFCC (Timbre)

   c) Beat-synchronous CQT (Intensity)

   d) Percussive vs. Harmonic components

   e) Beat-synchronous Chroma (Pitch)

-  f) This tables helped us his classify how each feature of a song translates to its mood:
+  f) We used a table to help us classify how each feature of a song translates to its mood

 3) Pass this serialization through our model and then use it as a training/validation data which mean that the f vector is the serialization and the expected result, g vector, is